wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 ### Common Error Messages

 1. **"cannot assign task: dependency task X is not completed"**
-   - Solution: Complete the dependency task first or check task status
+   - Solution: Complete the dependency task first using `complete-task` command or check task status

 2. **"agent belongs to project X but task belongs to project Y"**
    - Solution: Use an agent from the correct project or create a new agent